JaileenLacen/python_math/README.md

 # python_math
-Python Math is about exploring math concepts in engineering and tech and applying them in Python.
-I'll be exploring NumPy, Pandas, Matplotlib, and whatever seems interesting to the process.
+Python Math is about understanding important math concepts in engineering and tech and applying them in Python.
+I'll be exploring NumPy, Pandas, Matplotlib, and whatever seems interesting and meaningful for the project.